folio-org/docs/content/en/docs/Metadata/Inventory/MARCAuthority.md

 To use Advanced Search, follow these steps:

 1. Select **Advanced Search** in the **Search & filter** pane.
 A pop-up box will appear.
-2. Enter a search term into the box.
+2. Enter a search term into the first box.
 3. On the same row, click the **Keyword** drop-down list and select a field.
-4. In the following row, click the **AND** drop-down list.
+4. To enter search terms into additional rows, you must select an operator from the **AND** drop-down list.
-5. Select an operator from the list below:
+5. Click the **AND** drop-down list and select an operator from the list below:
 -   **AND.** Results include records containing all of the search terms.
 -   **OR.**  Results include all records containing at least one of the search terms.
 -   **NOT.** Results do not include records containing the search terms in this row.
+6. Continue entering additional search terms and selecting the appropriate fields for each row.
+7. Click **Search**.

-You can limit results by selecting any of the filters in the **Search & filter** pane after performing a search.
+After performing a search, you can limit results by selecting any of the filters in the **Search & filter** pane.

 When using filters, keep the following in mind: